Okta Device Access: Identity-powered security starts at power up

 With the rise of “work from anywhere,” so has the number of malicious attacks targeting both user identities as well as devices.
 Today, governments, regulatory bodies, as well as cyber insurance providers require multi-factor authentication as a critical enabler to protect against modern security risks.
 Okta’s Desktop MFA delivers consistent security controls across users, devices, and applications, enabling businesses to protect corporate devices regardless where employees are located, either online or offline.
 Today, desktop MFA unlocks stronger security for our customers as well the ability to meet cybersecurity compliance and insurance requirements.

-Check out how Desktop MFA helps secure users' machines from unauthorized access:
+Check out how Desktop MFA helps secure users' machines from unauthorised access:

 Desktop Password Sync streamlines macOS authentication